 The service will send you alerts by email, SMS, or through some other communication app, such as Slack.
 You can access the dashboard from anywhere, including on mobile devices.

-Uptrends has two packages, which are Basic Web Monitoring and Advanced Web Monitoring.
+Uptrends has two packages, which are Basic Website Monitoring and Advanced Website Monitoring.
 Each of these options is offered in service levels to suit different sizes of businesses.
 Charges are made on a subscription basis and you can get a 30-day free trial.

 As well as watching delivery times, Dynatrace shows a typical visitor journey through your site, so it is a handy source of marketing data as well as an operations performance monitoring tool.